Keith Schacht

 Keith Schacht (born 9 December 1979) is an American entrepreneur and angel investor.
-He is the CEO and co-founder of Mystery Science and is on the board of directors of eSpark Learning.
+He is the CEO and co-founder of Mystery Science and is on the board of directors for eSpark Learning.
 Schacht is a named inventor on 9 patents.
 Early in his career he was named one of the top 20 entrepreneurs under 25 by BusinessWeek.
-He has been a speaker at the TED Conference and has been featured in the Wall Street Journal, Forbes, Fortune, and Wired.
+He has been a speaker at the TED Conference and has been featured in The Wall Street Journal, Forbes, Fortune, and Wired.

 Career

 Schacht's first company, founded while in college, was Lever Works, a custom software development shop.
 It was co-founded with Brian Witlin and Zach Kaplan.
 In December 2001 Lever Works was sold to Leo Media for an undisclosed sum.